Early pregnancy loss is such an individual experience, that the treatment and procedures around it are different for everybody.

 You can be guided by your doctor or specialist as to the most appropriate way to progress for your individual situation.
 Generally, if it is a fairly early loss, waiting for the pregnancy to miscarry naturally will be the most common course of action.
 For later first trimester losses or if a missed miscarriage has occurred, a D&C is usually recommended.

-One of the hardest parts about waiting for a pregnancy to miscarry naturally, is not knowing when it will happen and it can be anywhere from a few days to a week or two.
+One of the hardest parts about waiting for a pregnancy to miscarry naturally, is not knowing when it will happen… a few days or a few weeks?

 Generally, once your HCG and progesterone levels begin to drop, you will start spotting or cramping and this will escalate fairly quickly to heavy bleeding.
 The cramps may worsen and feel like bad period pain or contractions, as your body works to expel the pregnancy tissue.